camunda/camunda-docs-manual/content/update/patch-level.md

 You can read how to configure the time to live to a smaller interval or restore the legacy behavior (disable the authentication cache time to live) in the documentation about [Web Applications]({{< ref "/webapps/shared-options/authentication.md#time-to-live" >}}).

+#### Container-based authentication requires implementing a `ReadOnlyIdentityProvider`

+When using [Container-based Authentication]({{< ref "/webapps/shared-options/authentication.md#container-based-authentication" >}}), please provide an implementation for the `ReadOnlyIdentityProvider` interface so that queries return the results of your identity provider.

+This is necessary due to the aforementioned security improvement to revalidate users and groups.

 ## 7.18.6 to 7.18.7

 ### Optimistic Locking on PostgreSQL